guillotinaweb/ngx-schema-form/Readme.md

 }
 ```

-Some widgets accept parameters as input, in such cases, it is possible to provide them in the schema directly within the `widget` property:
+Some widgets accept parameters as input, in such cases, it is possible to provide them in the schema directly within the `widget` property (here the [TinyMCE widget](https://github.com/fbessou/ng2sf-tinymce) ):

 ```js
 mySchema = {